Updated: 13th Feb 2020

-From the house of Field Roast’s Chao Creamery in Washington, comes a wonderful range of dairy-free cheeses.
+From the house of Field Roast’s Creamery in Washington, comes a wonderful range of dairy-free cheeses.
 Their cheese is made from Chao, which is a traditional Asian fermented tofu.
 Instead of shaping their products to mimic dairy products, they have created an innovative range with coconut as the core ingredient and Chao as the seasoning.
 The cheese looks kind of like marinated feta, as it is sold brined in a small jar, and has the mouthfeel of something like blue cheese.
-They offer Creamy Original Chao Slices, Tomato Cayenne Chao Slices and Coconut Herb Chao Slices.
 Visit their website for a range of sumptuous recipes here.

 Available at: Eat Organic (Creamy Original Chao Slices at S$15.90)

 Dedicated to making eating diary-free a wonderful experience, Daiya is not just dairy free but free of the 7 main allergens including soy and peanuts.
 Gooey cheeses to lip smacking yoghurts, there is everything that you might want to dig into.
 Their awesome range includes Shreds, Slices, Blocks and Cream Cheese.
-Top up your veggie pizza with Daiya’s range of shreds that include flavours like Cheddar Style, Mozzarella Style, Pepperjack Style and Classic Blend.
-Or Fix a sandwich or a burger with one of their yummy and gooey cheese Slices.
-They also have blocks in flavours like Jalapeño Havarti Style, Medium Cheddar Style, Monterey Jack Style and Smoked Gouda Style, but we haven’t found these in Singapore yet.
-For those who love a good cream cheese style spread, there is Plain, Strawberry, Chive & Onion and Garden Vegetable to pick from – again mostly not available in Singapore, but one of the flavours might occasionally show face in an organic store.
-So, while the entire range is not available in Singapore, quite a bit of the flavours are.
-Daiya does seem to be the most widely available vegan cheese in Singapore.
+Daiya is one of the most widely available vegan cheese in Singapore, so top up your veggie pizza with Daiya’s Mozzarella Style Shreds, or fix yourself a veggie sandwich with a Cheddar Style Slice.
+For those who love a good cream cheese style spread, there is Plain, Strawberry, Chive & Onion and Garden Vegetable to pick from – these can’t be found here all the time but one of the flavours occasionally shows face in Supernature, Eat Organic or Four Seasons.

 Follow Your Heart

 For non-dairy cheeses you just cannot get enough of, Follow Your Heart is a great bet.
-The American brand is available at a few organic supermarkets/stores and offers a wonderful range of flavours and styles – once again not all of them available here.
-Having started with vegan cheeses in 2003 when they came up with the first melting vegan cheese, they now offer original blocks (organic), Soy-Free Shreds and Soy-Free Slices and Blocks, Dairy-free Cream Cheese and Sour Cream.
-Follow your heart also makes Vegenaise – a heart-healthy, vegan spread that apparently tastes better than mayonnaise.
+Having started with vegan cheeses in 2003 when they came up with the first melting vegan cheese, the American brand now offers a wonderful range of flavours and styles, some of them available here.
+Follow Your Heart also makes Vegenaise – a heart-healthy, vegan spread that apparently tastes better than mayonnaise.

-Tofutti makes a wide range of dairy-free soy based products such as Slices (American Cheese Slices & Mozzarella Cheese Slices), Cream Cheese (Herbs & Chives, Better Than Cream Cheese, Garlic & Herb, Better Than Creme Cheese Whipped), Sour Cream (Non-Hydrogenated Better Than Sour Cream and Guacamole) and Better Than Cheese Ricotta.
-Once again not all are available in Singapore but different flavours can be available from time to time, so we highly recommend calling the store to check availability before you head down.
+Tofutti makes a wide range of dairy-free soy based Slices, Cream Cheese, Sour Cream.
+Not all products are available in Singapore but different flavours can be available from time to time, so we highly recommend calling the store to check availability before you head down.

-So, if you’re vegetarian and eat regular dairy cheese, here are some of the cheese brands that are free of animal-rennet.
-When it comes to animal-rennet-free cheeses, Indian brands are always a great bet as using animal products would alienate half the population.
+But for when you do need to opt for dairy cheese, there are some cheese brands that do not use animal rennet, depending instead on rennet from vegetarian and/or synthetic sources.
+Indian brands are always a great bet as using animal products would alienate half the population.
 To be doubly sure, you can look for the green dot (on every Indian food product) that marks the product as vegetarian.
 We do not have an exhaustive list of vegetarian Cheeses available in Singapore as of now, but here is a start.
-If you know of any other brands that are rennet-free, please do let us know by commenting on the article, so we can add them here.

 Amul uses Microbial Rennet from vegetarian sources.
 Amul cheese is available at Mustafa Supermarket and other Indian grocery stores.
 The Amul Cheese in Tin is even available at Redmart (we absolutely love this on pizzas, just grate it).
-Mustafa carries a huge range, here’s what we found at Mustafa Shopping Centre:
+Mustafa carries a huge range, here’s what we found there: